andeersg/andeers.com/_posts/draft-scheduled-features.md

 I have gone a different way in my Eleventy site, and keep the drafts in the same folder (`_posts`) as the published content.
 To mark something as draft I add it to the front matter: `draft: true`.
 Combined with that I have this function in `.elevent.js`:

-Check out [this other post I wrote](https://andeers.com/2019/03/eleventy-essentials/ "Eleventy Essentials on Andeers.com") for how to handle the environment variables in Eleventy.
+These functions does things based on environment, you can read how to add environment variables to Eleventy in [this other post I wrote](https://andeers.com/2019/03/eleventy-essentials/ "Eleventy Essentials on Andeers.com").

 ``` js
 const drafts = (item) => {